PHLAK/Twine/README.md

 Available trim modes:

   - `Twine\Config::TRIM_BOTH` - Trim characters from the beginning and end of the string
-  - `Twine\Config::TRIM_LEFT` - Only trim characters from the begining of the string
+  - `Twine\Config::TRIM_LEFT` - Only trim characters from the beginning of the string
-  - `Twine\Config::TRIM_RIGHT` - Only trim characters from the end of the strring
+  - `Twine\Config::TRIM_RIGHT` - Only trim characters from the end of the string

 Wrap the string to a given number of characters.